 Strips: Many people who want to whiten their teeth choose teeth whitening strips because you can buy them online or over-the-counter.
 They are also very easy to use and not messy, as the actual strips are simply placed over teeth for the instructed amount of time.
 Strips are a great solution for an upcoming event, as they don't cost too much, work quickly and are easy to use.

 Top rated whitening toothpaste

 Now that you've learned a bit more about some other effective teeth whitening options, let's get back to why you're really here: whitening toothpaste.
 We've searched the vast stretches of the World Wide Web to create a list of the best toothpaste for whitening teeth.
 You can see a summary of these products in the table below, and then continue reading for a deep dive into each one.

 Best overall whitening toothpaste: Crest and Colgate

-Crest 3D White may actually be cheating a bit with this whitening toothpaste because it's not actually just a toothpaste—it's a process that involves two steps:
+Crest 3D White may actually be cheating a bit with this whitening toothpaste.
+It's not actually just a toothpaste—it's a process that involves two steps:

 - Deep cleaning toothpaste